 If you have read through the recipe, and then looked at the image, you may be puzzled.
 The instructions tell you to put the cake batter in the pan first, followed by the flan mixture, which would mean, once inverted, the cake mixture would be the top layer, right?
 Sooo…what’s up?
 If you are a fan of the Chocoflan “Impossible” Cake then you already know what happens here.
 You could call it science, because baking really is a science, right?
 But because this cake is so beautiful and delicious, we prefer to call it magic.
 In the baking process, the heavier flan mixture (which is dense with eggs, cream cheese, and two types of milk) drops to the bottom, while the airier cake batter rises to the top.
 As stated above, the water bath keeps the entire dessert insulated from too much heat and the light-colored Bundt pan allows the cake to cook thoroughly and evenly (without burned sides and mushy middle).
 Everything works together to create magic.

 WATCH: 5 Smart Thanksgiving Shortcuts

 The real magic however, comes when family and friends gather round to taste this delightful dessert served warm, at room temperature, or even chilled.
 After the first few bites you won’t hear a peep from your guests - just some looks of wide-eyed astonishment.
-Suddenly you will be peppered with questions of “what is this?” and “how does it happen?” “how did you do that?”
+Suddenly you will be peppered with questions of “what is this?” and “how does it happen?” and “how did you do that?”
 You can just smile sweetly, shrug your shoulders, and say, “I have no idea…it’s just magic!”